-Why Put in an Epoxy Garage Floor
+Why Put in an Epoxy Garage Floor?

 After the garage was fully emptied, they used an electric hand grinder on the floor.
-They ground down some of the high spots and evened areas out around the cracks.
+They ground down some of the high spots and evened out areas around the cracks.
 The grinding process is essential so the epoxy and sealer will adhere to the floor.
 For garages with harder cement, they may need an upright (more powerful) grinder.

-Applying the Epoxy
+Step 3: Apply the Epoxy

 Quality of Epoxy Varies

 I learned through my research that the quality of epoxy varies a great deal.
 I originally started researching vendors to put in the floor and found a few people through Yelp since I felt that the Home Depot products weren't going to hold up to the hot tires on my car.
 They used two products on my floor that are rated for medium industrial use.

 They use this product because it contains primer and it's designed to accept the plastic chips that give it a speckled look.
 NOTE: The chips look great, but what they really do is provide some texture on the floor so it's not nearly as slippery when wet.
 It is highly advised to add a chip.
 If you don't use a chip, you should use another product.

 They used the 4800 to seal the flakes.
 This product is supposed to be UV resistant, although the literature says it's "mildly UV" resistant.
 The installer said it would hold up on the small lip that is exposed to the outside under my garage door.